The Paul Law Firm P.C.

 Can I sue my employer for a workplace injury?

-What if my claim was denied?
+What if my workers’ compensation claim was denied?

 Yes.
-Workers’ compensation is a no-fault system.
+Georgia workers’ compensation is a no-fault system.

 Contact The C. Paul Law Firm P.C.
 Today